While divorce is a situation that no married couple wants to encounter, it sometimes is the next best step for a failing relationship.

 - Imprisonment: if a spouse has been placed in a penitentiary for any amount of time

 - Habitual drunkenness: requires clear and convincing evidence of habitual use with a negative impact on the marriage

 - Habitual use of addictive drugs: same stipulation as habitual drunkenness

 - Habitual cruel and inhuman treatment: conduct that endangers one spouse

 - Bigamy: only the innocent spouse (not the one married to more than one person) can cite this

 - Incest: As defined by Mississippi law

-If your situation sounds like it may fall under one of these categories, it’s important to enlist the help of a qualified Mississippi divorce attorney to understand your rights and the process from there.
+Whether your divorce is no-fault or it falls under one of the grounds listed above, it’s important to enlist the help of a qualified Mississippi divorce attorney to understand your rights and the process from there.
 Call the Law Offices of Rusty Williard today at (601) 824-9797 to schedule your free consultation.